-Density/Intensity: The designation allows a Floor Area Ratio of 0.50 for non-residential uses, and residential densities up to 32 dwelling units per acre.
+Density/Intensity: The designation allows a Floor Area RatioFAR of up to 0.50 for non-residential uses, and maximum residential densities up to 3248 dwelling units per acre.

-Zoning: A new zoning district that implements the RC3 designation will need to be created and adopted following adoption of the General Plan.
+Zoning: A new zoning district thatThe Garden Grove Boulevard Mixed Use 3 (GGMU-3) zone implements the RC3 designation will need to be created and adopted following adoption of the General PlanResidential/Commercial Mixed Use 3 land use designation.

-Industrial/Commercial Mixed Use
+Industrial / Commercial Mixed Use

-Intent: The Industrial/Commercial Mixed Use (IC) designation is a new land use designation in the General Plan 2030.
+Intent: The Industrial/Commercial Mixed Use (IC) de signationdesignation is a new land use designation in the General Plan 2030.